Music

 Impact

-The Music curriculum at Stocksbridge Junior School has been designed to provide teachers with opportunities for formative and summative assessment in each unit.
-Each lesson includes guidance to support teachers in assessing pupils against the learning objectives and most units include a performance at the end where teachers can make a summative assessment of pupils’ learning.
+The music curriculum at Stocksbridge Junior School has been designed to provide teachers with opportunities for formative and summative assessment in each unit.
+Each lesson includes guidance to support teachers in assessing pupils against the learning objectives during an individual lesson.
+Furthermore, all units include a performance where teachers can make a summative assessment of pupils’ learning and when each unit has been completed, teachers use an assessment quiz to ensure that the knowledge and skills have been obtained for that unit before moving on to the next unit.

 Pupils will leave Stocksbridge Junior School equipped with the skills and knowledge they need to succeed in further education and to enjoy and appreciate different types of music for the rest of their lives.
 They will be confident performers, composers and listeners, understand the ways in which music can be written down to support composing and performing and be able to identify their own musical preferences.